In the early 1990s, after being a shop teacher for seventeen years, I became an elementary classroom teacher.

 As the year progressed, I added a TV, computer, VCR and sound system.
 The VCR was connected to the TV, but the computer at this time was being used by me for personal classroom use.

-One day the school's technology support person was working in the school.
+One day, one of my student's parent, who was a computer expert and gamer, was helping me in the classroom.
 I asked him if there was anyway of connecting my classroom computer to the TV.

 At this time, TVs and computers did not have HDMI inputs and outputs, but he had a solution.
-The next day he returned and installed a video card in my desktop with RCA sound and video outputs.
+He took the desktop home with him.
+The next day he returned with the computer.
+He had installed a video card in my desktop with RCA sound and video outputs.

 This allowed me to make a direct connection between my desktop computer and the TV.
 My students could now simultaneously see what was on my computer screen and the TV.